 The five-month time limit can be suspended if a party has failed, for reasons for which it is responsible, to comply with a prior request for information in full or in a timely manner.
 The suspension ends as soon as the party has submitted all information requested to the FCO.
-The Phase 2 review period will be extended by one month if the notifying party offers remedies for the first time.
 Finally, the time limits do not apply if:

-- the FCO has refrained from initiating Phase 2 or from prohibiting the transaction because of incorrect particulars or because information has not been provided in time; or - a person authorised to accept service in Germany is no longer appointed as such. - 4.
-3. Is there a simplified review process?
+- the FCO has refrained from initiating Phase 2 or from prohibiting the transaction because of incorrect particulars or because information has not been provided in time; or - a person authorised to accept service in Germany is no longer appointed as such.

+4. 3.
+Is there a simplified review process?
 If so, in what circumstances will it apply?